aliascash/documentation/ContinuousIntegration.md

 ### Updating the CI

 Updating the CI master is now a quite easy task.
-The repository _docker-jenkins-nginx-letsencrypt_ is cloned on the Master and all the following could be done as _admin_ user:
+The repository _docker-jenkins-nginx-letsencrypt_ is cloned on the Master host and all the following could be done as _admin_ user:
 * Shutdown Docker containers:
   ```
   ~$ cd docker-jenkins-nginx-letsencrypt/